 Production Manager Services

-South Korea's production landscape has surged to global prominence on the back of K-drama and Korean cinema.
-Production managers working in Korea must navigate KOFIC requirements, coordinate with Seoul Film Commission and Busan Film Commission, manage crew in one of Asia's most technically advanced production ecosystems, and handle the Ministry of National Defense permits required for drone operations.
-Heritage site filming at Changdeokgung Palace and Gyeongbokgung requires Korea Heritage Service approval, while the country's four distinct seasons create both opportunities and scheduling challenges.
+South Korea's production scene has risen to global fame on the back of K-drama and Korean cinema.
+A production manager here must meet KOFIC needs.
+They work with the Seoul Film Commission and Busan Film Commission.
+They also run crew in one of Asia's most tech-advanced production hubs.
+Drone work means handling Ministry of National Defense permits too.
+Heritage filming at Changdeokgung Palace and Gyeongbokgung needs Korea Heritage Service approval.
+The country's four clear seasons bring both chances and scheduling hurdles.

-Through NeedAFixer, we connect you with production managers experienced in Korean film production.
-Our network includes professionals who understand the Korea Location Incentive (up to 30%), KOFIC coordination, and the operational realities of running productions across Seoul, Busan, Jeju Island, and Gyeonggi Province.
-They bring established vendor relationships, bilingual coordination skills, and the administrative expertise to keep your Korean production on schedule and on budget.
+Through NeedAFixer, we connect you with production managers who know Korean film production well.
+Our network spans experts who grasp the Korea Location Incentive (up to 30%) and KOFIC planning.
+They know the day-to-day of shoots across Seoul, Busan, Jeju Island, and Gyeonggi Province.
+Each one brings ready vendor relationships and bilingual planning skills.
+Their admin know-how keeps your Korean production on schedule and on budget.

 ACT 01